Target Environment

 Fat Client

-For this environment you don't need any additional environment settings.
-It is important that you can make a connection with the machine you want to run the test on.
+You don't need any additional environment settings for this environment.
+However, it is important that you connect to the machine you want to run the test on.

 Citrix